dmfs/gver/README.md

 ## DSL

 The following sections describe the DSL to specify your versioning scheme.
-Note that the DSL is not stable yet any may change with every new version.
+Note that the DSL is not stable yet and may change with every new version.

 ### describing change types